apache/ignite/modules/codegen/README.md

-# Message Processor Module
+# Code generation module

-This Maven module provides an annotation processor that automatically generates efficient serializer classes for all types implementing the `Message` interface.
-It is designed to run during the Java compilation phase and integrates seamlessly into build process.
+This Maven module provides annotation processors that automatically generate code, such as serializers, walkers, etc. It is designed to run during the Java compilation phase and integrates seamlessly into the build process.

+## Message Processor

+This annotation processor automatically generates efficient serializer classes for all types implementing the `Message` interface.

-## Purpose
+### Purpose

 The `MessageProcessor` performs the following tasks: